secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 In the case of multi-year deals, the Initial Term” should be updated to reflect the number of months in the term - 24, 36, 48, etc. Also, select the correct Product (i.e. for a 2 year SaaS - Premium deal, select “SaaS - Premium - 2 Year”).
 Multi-year deals that do not utilize the correct SKU will be rejected.

-If annual payments are requested for multi-year deals, use the 1 Year product.
-Note that annual payments must be approved in chatter according to the [Deal Approval Matrix](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit?ts=5d6ea430#heading=h.f8920bj8v6l9).

-If annual payments are approved, create a separate opportunity and quote for each year of the subscription.
+Annual payments require a separate opportunity and quote for each year of the subscription.
 A three-year deal with an annual payment schedule will have 3 separate opportunities and quotes reflecting each year of the subscription.
 Work with @Sales-Support in Chatter if needed.
 The "Payment Schedule" field on each opportunity should be populated with the value "Annual Payments."

 For more information on ARR calculation for Multi-Year Deals, see [ARR in Practice](https://about.gitlab.com/handbook/sales/sales-term-glossary/arr-in-practice/#how-net-arr-is-calculated-for-standard-deals).